 Maths Mentor – Bridget Bennett

-All SEN Support staff are trained to meet the National Standards for Teaching Assistants and encouraged to complete accredited qualifications in Special Educational Needs/Teaching Assistant NVQs.
+All Learning Support staff are trained to meet the National Standards for Teaching Assistants and encouraged to complete accredited qualifications in Special Educational Needs/Teaching Assistant NVQs.

 Please note that this information conforms to the Special Educational Needs and Disability Regulations 2014 and the Special educational needs and disability code of practice: 0 to 25 years Statutory guidance for organisations which work with and support children and young people who have special educational needs or disabilities January 2015.